Setting Dance Goals: Aligning Expectations with Commitment

 The most amazing thing about dance is its universal qualities.
 The dances performed may differ greatly from another culture’s performances, but within every culture, it exists as the same thing– a means of expression.
 The nonverbal aspect of dance breaks down cultural barriers and opens a communication channel across all cultures and countries.
 People commonly refer to dance as a universal language, as it can be used to communicate stories and share ideas.

 Dancing is also used as a form of emotional expression.
-Finding the right words to articulate their feelings is difficult for some people, and this can lead to lonely thoughts and built-up feelings – both things I am sure we have all felt.
+Finding the right words to articulate their feelings is difficult for some people.
+This can lead to lonely thoughts and built-up feelings – both things I am sure we have all felt.
 Dance gives you another way to express yourself, using your body to communicate your feelings.

 At Rhythm and Shoes, our dancers can come into the studio carrying a lot of stress from the outside world.
 We understand how stressful life can be.
 We actively work to create an environment that considers this and will put mental health first.

-Interested in signing up for one of our classes?
-Visit our class schedule to see what we have to offer.
+Are you interested in signing up for one of our classes?
+Visit our class schedule to see what we offer.